 Gauri temple is situated in the same compound as that of Kedareshvar temple, located adjacent to the Muketshvara complex.
 The temple consists of a deul and a jagamohana.
 Its deul is built in khakhara-order.
-Gauri temple is one among very few such khakhara temples in Odisha.
+Gauri temple is one among very few khakhara temples in Odisha.
 Boner1, quoting Silpa Prakasha, mentions that Gauri temple falls under Swarnakuta or Hemakuta style.
+Mitra2 tells that on the day of Sitala-shashthi, 6th day of waxing moon in the month of Jyeshtha, Lord Lingaraja deputes a substitute to the Gauri Temple where he marries the presiding devi of the temple.
+Visit of Lord Lingaraja, in form of his proxy, suggests the veneration and sanctity of this former temple before the advent of the cult of Lingaraja in his present state.

 Gauri temple is an important shrine as it reflects the start of new tradition and trends in the Odishan temple architecture.
 These changes were introduced with the advent of Somavamshi rule in Odisha.
 Among these new trends, the most important ones were the introduction of bho-type vajra-mastaka and nana-nagini pilasters.
 Bho-type vajra-mastaka is a regular vajra-mastaka flanked with two reclining atlantid figures.
 Naga-nagini pilasters were introduced in the recess spaces.
 The temple rests on a low plinth (pitha) and faces east.
 The pitha is built in tri-ratha pattern.
 Its lower moulding is decorated with bhara-vahakas (yakshas/dwarfs in weight support mode) and upper moulding is decorated with floral motifs and chaitya designs.
 Bada is made of pabhaga, jangha and baranda.
 Pabhaga consists of five mouldings except four at the kanika-paga, a treatment very similar to the Mukteshvara temple.